atiqkhaled/WebTagApp/README.md

 # WebTagApp
 **Project URL :** *http://localhost:8080/WebFilterApp*

-This tag app is about loop features over html content.
+This tag app is about loop features over html content using JSP specification.
+JSP API has set of classes and interfaces e.g `SimpleTagSupport` which implemented some of the interfaces eg. `SimpleTag` defince in API to develope custom tag handler.

 Key project resources given bellow :

 - SuperManOptionalTag.java